Mtillmann/mtillmann.github.io/posts/gnome-control-alt-t-kitty-as-new-tab.md

 ## Some disenshittification

-using `keyd` the copilot button can be made into regular RCTRL/Menu again:
+using `keyd` the copilot key can be made into regular RCTRL/Menu again:

 ```shell
 # install keyd from copr